-On-campus student employment is a high-impact experience that can enhance overall career readiness through helping students develop transferable skills and gain valuable work experience.
+On-campus student employment is a high-impact experience that can enhance overall career readiness by helping students develop transferable skills and gain valuable work experience.
 The resources below are based on the 8 NACE competencies and designed to support hands-on learning experiences within student employment.

 LEARN: Career Ready Guide & GuideBook